 Since I use a red curry powder for this recipe, I also use red-skinned potatoes.
 They are creamy as well as easy to cut and drop in for the boil.
-You can also use Yukon gold potatoes for a more buttery taste.
-If you use gold potatoes, then I'd recommend using a yellow curry powder as it pairs well.
+You can also use Yukon gold potatoes for a more buttery taste (which I like to use in my Vegetarian Shepherd’s Pie).
+If you use gold potatoes, then I’d recommend using a yellow curry powder as it pairs well.

 I would avoid using russet potatoes unless you remove the skin, as they aren’t as flavorful.
 New potatoes are a bit too green, so those wouldn’t be my first choice either.

 Many curries are made with cream to thicken up the sauce.
 While there’s nothing wrong with a dairy base, my stomach doesn’t respond well.
 In order to keep my tastebuds as well as my tummy happy, I use canned coconut milk.

 Since I don’t need full-fat coconut milk for this potato curry recipe, I use a light version.
 It’s still super creamy yet doesn’t have quite the fat content.
 However, if you want to go full force, then go for the regular canned coconut milk and enjoy!

 If you need a less spicy version, then cut back on the paprika, cayenne, and ginger.
 I think a few dashes of each will still create a great flavor profile, yet tone down the heat.